The

 Overview

-acronym that stands for User Power Rating.
-JCapper Platinum customers have the
+is an acronym that stands for User Power Rating.
+JCapper Platinum customers

-apply to JCapper Platinum users.
-JCapper Silver and JCapper Basic users can
+JCapper Platinum users.
+JCapper Silver and JCapper Basic users can skip this

 UPR